ecoreng/Multiattach/README.md

   * Upload multiple files at a time (requires html5 enabled browser).
   * Parses website information to suggest its contents, and the information is editable.
   * The default website parser reads meta tags (open graph, twitter and regular ones), heading tags, p and img tags to look for information.
-  * Parsed websites are stored in JSON inside the database.
+  * Parsed websites info is stored in JSON inside the database.
   * Website parsers can be added (if you want to attach Vimeo videos, just get a Vimeo datasource and with little changes it can be done)
   * Plugin activation also creates database
   * Allowed mime types editor for file uploads